tonziu/pyngPong/README.md

 pip install pygame
 ```
 ## Commands
-Press the UP and DOWN keys to move your paddle, while it moves you can press the ctrl key to move it faster!
-The opponent will try to beat you.
-The first one to reach seven points wins, have fun!
+Press the UP and DOWN keys to move your paddle.
+The game has no end, but you can press the 'q' key to quit the game.